jg-digital-media/jgdm-100DaysOfCode/work/codersnotes-r2.md

 + Project URL: https://projects.jonniegrieve.co.uk/react-scoreboard/
 + React Docs - Lifting State: https://reactjs.org/docs/lifting-state-up.html

+## Day 4 -

+### Common Terminal Commands
++ ls - list files in the current directory

++ whoami - username of current user on the computer
++ cat -  output contents of file to terminal

++ Ctrl + C - send signal to bash that you want to quit the current commit

++ clear - clears output from the terminal screen  Ctrl + L for shortcut

++ echo - render arguments to the terminal

+###

 ## Day 3 -

 Filling in some projects and their completed status into the Vue.js page I made.
 More to get done tomorrow.
 Looking forward to finding a way to integrate this into one of my websites  :)